 Let's break down what is actually happening here.
 Cursor announced 'composer as a model' and labeled it a 'frontier model.'
 But look closely at the marketing.
 They aren't claiming this is the smartest model in the room.
 They aren't saying it beats Claude 3.5 Sonnet on reasoning.
 They're saying it is 4x faster.

 That distinction is critical.
 It tells me this likely isn't a massive foundational model built from scratch.
-Instead, it is likely a smaller, highly efficient model that has been aggressively fine-tuned for code editing and paired with clever context engineering.
+Instead, it is likely a smaller, highly efficient model that has been aggressively fine-tuned for AI-powered software development and paired with clever context engineering.
 They are orchestrating a specific outcome rather than building general intelligence.

 The play here is obvious.
 By introducing their own model, they start to own the value chain.
 They reduce their dependency on Anthropic or OpenAI.
 They control the latency, the cost structure, and the reliability.
 They are moving from renting intelligence to owning it.
 This is the new playbook for vertical integration in AI.
 They want to become suppliers of the raw intelligence rather than be intermediaries between users and large language model providers.